gilbox/css-bliss/README.md

 # Comments

-Above each module, describe the purpose of the module, as well as it's scope.
-Be restrictive and specific so that when someone else looks at it and needs to add some styling, they will know if they should add-on to the module or create a new one.
+Above each [Module](#module), describe the purpose of the [Module](#module), as well as it's scope.
+Be restrictive and specific so that when someone else looks at it and needs to add some styling, they will know if they should add-on to the [Module](#module) or create a new one.

 # %placeholder